DeepReasoning/aihealth/README.md

 ## Multimodal Learning in Healthcare [![arXiv](https://img.shields.io/badge/arXiv-2408.12880)](https://arxiv.org/pdf/2408.12880)

 This repository is for the paper: **Has Multimodal Learning Delivered Universal Intelligence in Healthcare?
 A Comprehensive Survey**.
+We will keep updating this repository.

 ![milestones](figure/intro.png)
 If this work is helpful to you, please consider cite our paper using the following citation format: